 Consider the charge condition of the auxiliary battery when dry camping.
-If the auxiliary battery is not being recharged and power is being drawn, it will eventually discharge.
-A battery will discharge at a faster rate as its energy level becomes depleted.
+If the RV is drawing power solely from the auxiliary battery without recharging, it will become depleted.
+As the battery's charge becomes lower, it will also discharge at a faster rate.
 It is recommended you plan your electrical usage accordingly.

 For accuracy, test the auxiliary battery voltage using a voltohm meter.
 A fully charged auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).